-Drawing from more than 125 different grade schools across the Twin Cities, enrollment this fall has grown to its highest level in 45 years, up 33 percent in the past six years alone!
-In part to address our growth — but in larger part to provide up-to-date learning spaces comparable to modern campus classrooms and office settings, we are excited in 2016-17 to open our new Center for Innovative Learning – a campus expansion and renovation for 21st century learners.
+Drawing from more than 125 different grade schools across the Twin Cities, enrollment this fall has grown to its highest level in 45 years, up 33 percent in the past seven years alone!
+In part to address our growth — but in larger part to provide up-to-date learning spaces comparable to modern campus classrooms and office settings, we are excited in 2017-18 to continue creating collaboration spaces to complement our already new Center for Innovative Learning – a campus expansion and renovation for 21st century learners.

 It’s a great time to be an Islander!